BETA PHOTO: The main face, coming out of Moosehead Lake

 : The Main Face

 A fun full day outing up the main face, beware of loose rock and blocks.
-Definitely have the belayer stay well to the side of the fall zone.The climb's a blast, with mostly easy moves and a few short cruxy section.
+Kineo is falling apart and we kicked off many large blocks between the size of a microwave and a coffee table.The climb's a blast, with mostly easy moves and a few short cruxy section.
 To begin either follow the trail out to the edge of the blocky arete from the golf course, or go directly to the edge of the arete by canoe.Pitch 1 (5.4) - Climb up blocks onto the edge of the arete, through falling water.
-Right below the series of vertical bolts traverse right around...[more]
+Right below the ser...[more]
 Browse More Classics in ME

 By Jonathan Steitzer